jjfiv/cs145-f2021/src/syllabus.md

 ## Course Content

-The primary mode of content delivery will be through readings and the homework, which is designed to highlight and encourage discussion over particular aspects of the readings.
+The primary mode of content delivery will be through lectures and the activities during lecture, which is designed to highlight and encourage discussion over particular aspects of the topics under discussion.

+### Textbooks

+There is no required textbook for this course.
+A textbook I will likely be referencing is the free ["Foundations of Python Programming"](https://runestone.academy/runestone/books/published/fopp/index.html) which has online activities.

 ### Online Resources